Who are the top ten adult entertainment companies in the world today?

 The porn industry is one of the most lucrative markets in the world and generates almost $100 billion each year; that’s more than the GDP of Panama and Slovenia put together.
 The market is huge and generates more films and more profit than Hollywood.
 From DVDs to print media, online tube sites to sex toys and merchandising, the adult entertainment industry is thriving.

 In this feature we take a look at the top ten companies that contribute the most to the porn market both in terms of money and reputation.

 Adult Entertainment Companies: Who Are They?

-Despite the fact that the material they produce is widely available, well marketed and easy to find, most of the companies producing pornography are not that easy to understand when it comes to their ownership and structure.
+Despite the fact that the material they produce is widely available, well marketed and easy to find, most of the porn companies are not that easy to understand when it comes to their ownership and structure.